 Bearing failure due to the weak mudstone layer at this site is considered a potential risk, however very limited information is available on the lateral extent of this layer.
 The mudstone layer was only recovered intact from Bore 1 and in this case the core sample was from the floor of the void of the workings and has been subject to removal of overburden pressures, disturbance during mining and exposure to water from flooding of the workings, all potentially leading to swelling and softening of the mudstone.
-The actual in-situ strength of the mudstone where it remains confined below pillars and forms the founding material is likely substantially higher than that observed in Bore 1, however core drilling through the pillars would be required to assess the actual strength and associated risk of bearing failure.
+The actual in-situ strength of the mudstone where it remains confined below pillars and forms the founding material is likely substantially higher than that observed in Bore 1, however core drilling through the million would be required to expose the actual strength and silver would be required to actual strength and softening of the mudstone.